 Should You Eat Oatmeal to Sleep Better?

-Enjoying restorative, deep sleep depends on many things.
-Two of them are very concrete: when you eat dinner and what food you include in this last meal of the day.
+Enjoying a deep and restful sleep depends on many factors, and two of them are very specific: dinner time and the foods that you include in this last meal of the day.

 Oatmeal is a natural source of melatonin, a compound that regulates your sleep/wake cycle.

 It’s not that it will make you fall asleep immediately all by itself, like a sleeping pill would.
 What it does is adjust your cycle so that you feel sleepy when night comes.